drvinceknight/pfm/docs/software/project.md

 Be sure to consider the following points:

-- What would be your strategy for your product to be used? (eg 'Building a program that identifies the location of the Mars Rover')
+- What would be your strategy for your project to be used? (eg 'Building a program that identifies the location of the Mars Rover')
 - How will your product be useful, who is it for?  (eg 'The product will be used by NASA')
 - What is the greater potential for your product? (eg 'If successful our product could be used by ongoing commercial Mars landing projects')
-- Discuss the convergent/divergent thought process used.

 ## Market research